 No, This Email is Not from your CEO.
 It's a BEC Scam

 Over the course of the past few years, we have seen a surge in ransomware attacks and data breaches in large corporations in the news, and have received the occasional phishing email.
+This poses a great threat to email security for both large corporations and personal accounts.
 As the public becomes more aware of how to stop cyber-crime, cyber criminals need to adjust their tactics into tricking their victims.

 What is Business Email Compromise?